M66B/FairEmail/FAQ.md

 Resend a message as defined in [rfc2822 section 3.6.6](https://datatracker.ietf.org/doc/html/rfc2822#section-3.6.6) via the reply/answer menu.

 To resend a message, the original message headers are required.
-You can enable downloading of messages headers for all messages in the connection settings of the app.
+You can enable downloading of message headers for all messages in the connection settings of the app.
-Alternative, you can show messages headers via the horizontal three-dots menu just above the message text to download the message headers for a single message.
+Alternatively, you can show messages headers via the horizontal three-dots menu just above the message text to download the message headers for a single message.
 The resend menu item will be shown grayed (dimmed) if the message headers are not available (yet).

 Remarks:

-* Messages to, CC or BCC *undisclosed-recipients:* cannot be resend
+* Messages to, CC or BCC *undisclosed-recipients:* cannot be resent
 * The original subject is sent as-is, unless it is being changed
 * The original message text will be sent as-is, unless text is being entered
 * The original attachments are sent as they are, unless attachments are being added or removed